 Documentation Number Statement identifying all material differences between Taxpayer's business operations during APA Year and description of Taxpayer's business operations contained in Taxpayer's request for APA, or if there have been no such material differences, a statement to that effect.
-63 Statement of all material changes in the Taxpayer's accounting methods and classifications, and methods of estimation, from those described or used in Taxpayer's request for the APA.
+69 Statement of all material changes in the Taxpayer's accounting methods and classifications, and methods of estimation, from those described or used in Taxpayer's request for the APA.
 If there has been no material change in accountings methods and classifications or methods of estimation, a statement to that effect.
-63 Description of any failure to meet Critical Assumptions or, if there have been none, a statement to that effect.
-63 Copy of the APA 63 Financial analysis demonstrating Taxpayer's compliance with TPM.
-63 Organizational chart 63 Any change to the taxpayer notice information in section 14 of the APA.
-63 The amount, reason for, and financial analysis of any compensating adjustment under Paragraph 4 of Appendix A and Rev. Proc.
+69 Description of any failure to meet Critical Assumptions or, if there have been none, a statement to that effect.
+69 Copy of the APA 69 Financial analysis demonstrating Taxpayer's compliance with TPM.
+69 Organizational chart 69 Any change to the taxpayer notice information in section 14 of the APA.
+69 The amount, reason for, and financial analysis of any compensating adjustment under Paragraph 4 of Appendix A and Rev. Proc.
 2006-9, § 11.02(3), for the APA year, including but not limited to: the amounts paid or received by each affected entity; the character (such as capital or ordinary expense) and country source of the funds transferred, and the specific line item(s) of any affected U.S. tax return; and any change to any entity classification for federal income tax purposes of any member of the Taxpayer's group that is relevant to the APA.
-63 The amounts, description, reason for, and financial analysis of any booktax difference relevant to the TPM for the APA Year, as reflected on Schedule M-1 or Schedule M-3 of the U.S. return for the APA Year.
-63 Financial Statements and any necessary account detail to show compliance with the TPM, with a copy of the opinion from an independent CPA required by paragraph 5(f) of the APA.
+69 The amounts, description, reason for, and financial analysis of any booktax difference relevant to the TPM for the APA Year, as reflected on Schedule M-1 or Schedule M-3 of the U.S. return for the APA Year.
+69 Financial Statements and any necessary account detail to show compliance with the TPM, with a copy of the opinion from an independent CPA required by paragraph 5(f) of the APA.
 63 Certified public accountant's opinion that financial statements present fairly the financial position of Taxpayer and the results of its operations, in accordance with a foreign GAAP.
-5 CPA review of Taxpayer's financial statements 5 Other 4 Financial statements prepared in accordance with a foreign GAAP. ≤3 Pertinent intercompany agreements ≤3 Various work papers ≤3
+8 CPA review of Taxpayer's financial statements 5 Various work papers 4 Schedule of costs and expenses (e.g. intercompany allocations) ≤3 Profit and loss statement ≤3 Foreign tax return ≤3 Pertinent intercompany agreements ≤3